GaloisInc/mctrace/docs/README-release.md

     --script=my_dtrace_probes.d
 ```

-For example, the `read-write-syscall` binary provided in this
+For example, the `read-write-syscall-PPC.inst` binary in this
+distribution is the instrumented version of the PowerPC build of
-demonstration can be instrumented with the following `mctrace` command:
+`read-write-syscall` and was instrumented with the following `mctrace`
+command:

 ```
-mctrace instrument --binary=/mctrace-test/examples/full/read-write-syscall-PPC \
+mctrace instrument --binary=/mctrace-test/examples/full/read-write-syscall \
-   --output=/tmp/read-write-syscall-PPC.instrumented \
+   --output=/mctrace-test/examples/full/read-write-syscall-PPC.inst \
    --library=/mctrace-test/examples/library/PPC/platform_impl.o \
    --var-mapping=/mctrace-test/examples/full/read-write-syscall-PPC.json \
    --script=/mctrace-test/examples/eval/write-timing-probe.d